56quarters/tunic/README.rst

 Tunic
 =====

-**WARNING** - This is pre-alpha software and subject to changes and/or bugs.

 Tunic is a library built on Fabric for performing common tasks related to deploying a code base on multiple remote servers.